memo1918/zabbix-agent-ansible-automation/README.md

-# Zabbix Ansible Automation
+# Zabbix Agent2 Ansible Automation

+Currently set for Zabbix 6.4, this can be changed by updating urls in the ansible playbook.
-Ansible playbooks can be run for Debian and Red Hat based systems
+Ansible playbooks can be run for Debian and Red Hat based systems.

 ### Prerequisites